Sudhe29000/Monedia/README.md

 You can pull the image docker pull sudhe150577/publicmonedia:kafkaspringboot pre req:
-Setup kafka and zoo kpper image in docker
+Setup kafka and zoo keeper image in docker